Adobe-Marketing-Cloud/aem-sites-example-custom-template-type/README.md

 This project uses Maven for building.
 Common commands:

-From the project directory, run ``mvn clean install content-package:install`` to build the bundle and content package and install to a CQ instance.
+From the project directory, run ``mvn clean install -PautoInstallPackage`` to build the bundle and content package and install those to a running CQ instance.

+_Avoid running the following command line ``mvn clean install content-package:install`` as it doesn't install the necessary permissions_

 ## Using with VLT